Programs and Re-Entry

 Four sections under the direction of the Office of Programs and Re-Entry supports the following disciplines:

-The Bureau of Programs is responsible for the administration of academic and career and technical education, library services, chaplaincy services, volunteer services, specialized population programming and cognitive behavioral programming.
+The Bureau of Education is responsible for the administration of academic and career and technical education, library services, specialized population programming and cognitive behavioral programming.

-The Bureau of Readiness and Community Transition is responsible for services that assist in the transition period between incarceration and return to community.
+The Bureau of Substance Use Treatment is responsible for services that assist in the transition period between incarceration and return to community.
 These services include Re-Entry institutions, community and in-prison based behavioral health and substance use disorder programs, and other release services.